TikTok Banned Countries List [Updated 2026 Data]

 7. Estonia

-On 29 March 2023, the TikTok App was banned on all the central devices in Estonia.
+On 29 March 2023, the TikTok App was banned on all central devices in Estonia.
 The minister of IT and Foreign Trade, Kristjan Järvan, announced that they won’t be looking into the citizens’ activity on their personal devices using the app.

 8. United Kingdom